|Photos:||Recent | Best | Popular|

 Burge Mtn is about 13 and a half miles up from the Tonasket (from Hwy 97) along the Havillah Rd.
-Turn right onto the gravel surfaced North Siwash Creek Rd after 12 miles on the Havillah Rd., and follow for 1.5 miles.
+Turn right onto the gravel surfaced North Siwash Creek Rd after 12 miles on the Havillah Rd., and follow for 1.5 miles (don't turn left at the first road marked "Burge Mtn Rd").
 Park along the West side of the road (when the cliffs are visible on the left) and cross the fence at the pass-through stile to approach the cliffs (Forest Service land).

 All the sub-crags at Burge have at least a good route or two worth doing, but not all have easy access.
 For a comparison - especially if you're traveling with small children;

 EASY (short approach with relatively flat bases) - The Green Wall, Lower Western Front, The Jungle Gym.